 When Open Top Containers Are the Better Choice

-- Cargo is tall but not overly wide: Vertical access handles height without side adjustments.
+- Cargo is high but is not excessively wide: Vertical access considers height and not side.

-- Vertical loading is required: Overhead cranes make setup faster for stacked or elongated items.
+- Vertical loading is needed: Overhead cranes are established quickly on stacked products or long products.

 Conclusion — Container Selection Affects Oversized Cargo Transport Costs